levicook/arch-valops/docs/ARCHITECTURE.md

 ### Complete Operational Visibility
 Every action is logged with timestamps, configuration details, and clear status reporting.

+### Symmetric Backup/Restore Design
+Backup and restore operations use identical file formats and processes.
+Backup files are not special formats requiring separate restore tools - they are standard encrypted identity files that work with existing deployment workflows.
+This eliminates the complexity of maintaining separate backup/restore code paths while ensuring perfect fidelity.

 ### Clear Separation of Concerns
 - **IaC scripts** (root level): Manage infrastructure and sync binaries